anamtk/FUERTE_data_workshop/index.md

-# Introduction to R for ecology
+# Introduction to R for ecological data analysis

 ### In-Person
 ### September 5-8, 2022